jarellano01/hw_trivia-game/README.md

 ## Technical Details
 - Using Ajax to load json object stored in `json/trivia-list.json` which holds hundreds of trivia questions.
 - Main javascript logic for the game may be found under 'js/main.js'
+- Using the giphy api to randomly generate a new giphy based on a correct or incorrect answer